Sustainability

 Decreasing carbon emissions

-• In 2014 Ballandean Estate committed to decreasing carbon emissions from fossil fuel powered electricity usage by 31.5%.
-This has occured through the installation of a 30kW solar system and also the replacement of all lighting across the facility with energy efficient bulbs.
+• In 2014, Ballandean Estate committed to decreasing carbon emissions from fossil fuel powered electricity usage by 31.5%.
+We achieved this by installing a 30kW solar system and replacing facility lighting with energy efficient bulbs.

 • We shut down refrigeration units when not required.